The Cloisters (Perth): History

 In 1865, administration of the school was taken up by the Anglican Church.
-In 1872, the boys school activities were relocated in another building further east on St. George's Terrace and the building was used as a school for girls.
-In 1879–80 additions were constructed on the western side of the building (comprising further classrooms and dormitories above).
+In 1872, the boys school activities were relocated in another building further east on St Georges Terrace, and the building was used as a school for girls.
+In 1879–80, additions were constructed on the western side of the building (comprising further classrooms and dormitories above).
 By the late 1890s, the school closed due to declining student numbers and the construction of government funded schools.
-The Diocesan Trustees, divided the building in half with brick partitioning and rented out the two sections as private residences, The eastern half of the building became a boarding house and, in 1904, was first referred to as The Cloisters.
+The Diocesan Trustees divided the building in half with brick partitioning, and rented out the two sections as private residences.
+The eastern half of the building became a boarding house and, in 1904, was first referred to as the Cloisters.
 The western side of the building was used as a college for the clergy, established by Archdeacon Charles Lefroy and, by 1909, this portion was known as St John's College.
 The western half continued to be used as a theological college until 1918, when the whole building was used as a hostel for the recently established University of Western Australia.

 During the late 1960s the owners made plans to demolish the Cloisters, and redevelop the site.
 However the Cloisters was saved by a business deal.
 The developers had to restore the Cloisters to its original splendour, in exchange for being allowed to construct a bigger building behind it.